 All movements in the end of service benefits liability are recognized in profit or loss except for the actuarial gain which is recognized in other comprehensive income.

 9 SHARE CAPITAL

 The Company had 583,729,175 shares of SR10 each in issue as at the reporting date.
-There were no movements in share capital in the period under review. (also refer to note 1.3)
+There were no movements in share capital in the period under review.

 10 EARNINGS PER SHARE